neil-edelman/boxes/readme.md

 <code>static void <strong>&lt;L&gt;list_self_correct</strong>(struct &lt;L&gt;list *const <em>list</em>)</code>

-Corrects `list` ends to compensate for memory relocation of the list itself\.
-Because the `list` is part of the links, this will invalidate all other copies\.
+Corrects `list` ends to compensate for memory relocation of the list itself\. \(Can only have one copy of the list, this will invalidate all other copies\.\)

  * Order:
    &#920;\(1\)